Roots to Wellness Cultivating Healing, Growth & Empowerment in Black Families & Communities

 Our work is rooted in a bio‑psychosocial understanding of health, recognising that wellbeing is shaped not only by our bodies, but also by our minds, relationships and the environments we live in.

 At our core is a simple belief: wellbeing begins with belonging.
-Every Black family deserves safe, culturally affirming care, genuine connection and real opportunities to thrive – free from the barriers of inequity, stigma and exclusion.
+Every family deserves safe, culturally affirming care, genuine connection and real opportunities to thrive – free from the barriers of inequity, stigma and exclusion.

 Three guiding principles shape everything we do: